MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/get-started/infoprotect-tutorial-step3.md

 ## Install the Azure Information Protection client

 1. On a PC that has Office installed (but Word is not currently open), go to the [Microsoft download center](https://www.microsoft.com/en-us/download/details.aspx?id=53018) and download **AzInfoProtection.exe**.
-This is the general availability version of the client that's supported on production networks.
-However, if you prefer to try the current preview version that has all the latest features and fixes, download **AzInfoProtection_PREVIEW_1.10.52.0.exe**.

 2. Run the executable that you've just downloaded, and follow the prompts to install the client.